Mesothelioma Symptoms

 • Shortness of breath

-Signs and symptoms of mesothelioma typically become noticeable in the cancer’s later stages (stage 3 and stage 4).
-The cancer has spread through the lymph nodes to distant body parts.
+Signs and symptoms of mesothelioma typically become noticeable in the cancer’s later stages.
+At this point, the cancer has spread through the lymph nodes to distant body parts.

 Late-stage pleural mesothelioma signs include: